 - Rugged Suitcase or Duffle Bag – You’ll be moving around a bit so forget the dainty spinner suitcases with flimsy wheels.
-Opt for a suitcase with heavy-duty wheels or a tough duffle bag instead.
+Opt for a rugged suitcase with heavy-duty wheels or this Patagonia tough duffle bag with wheels instead.
 This one is perfect to fit all your clothes for Iceland in winter.

 - Packing Cubes – I swear by these!

 - Travel Insurance – No Iceland winter packing list is complete without the most essential item of all – travel insurance!
+We use and recommend World Nomads.
 Be sure to check that all your planned activities are covered.